mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 The `SELECT` clause specifies which entity attributes or other specified data must be retrieved.
 The clause returns all the values of objects which match the `SELECT` clause.

-The `SELECT` clause consists of the term `SELECT` and one or more expressions.
-Each expression must be separated by a comma.
-Each expression defines a column in the result.
-Each expression can have an alias, which will be the name of the column in the result.
+The `SELECT` clause consists of the term `SELECT` and one or more column definitions.
+Each column definition must be separated by a comma.
+Each column definition defines a column or a set of columns in the result.
+Each single value column definition can have an alias, which will be the name of the column in the result.

 #### Syntax